stampcodes/nft_platform/backend/README.md

-# Quantum Mad Labs NFT Platform
+# Quantum Mad Labs NFT Backend

 **Quantum Mad Labs** is a platform for creating and selling NFTs, with the ability to launch auctions for the NFTs themselves.
 The contract is written in Solidity and deployed on the Ethereum network (Sepolia) using Hardhat and Ignition for deployment.
 This project allows users to purchase pre-minted NFTs, participate in auctions for these NFTs, and view details about the available NFTs.